 The Famous Route 66 Fat Man was once the logo of the Club Cafe, founded in 1935 by Phillip Craig and Floyd Shaw.
-But who was the original Fat Man?
-Was he a caricature of the great orator Will Rogers, or perhaps one of the original owners?
-No one really knows.
-But through the years, the Fat Man came to symbolize American prosperity, confidence and resilience even in the face of World War II, Vietnam, Watergate and the 1970’s energy crisis.
-For generations, the Fat Man invited hungry tourists along Route 66 to drop by for biscuits and gravy, chicken fried steaks and other hearty meals.
+No one really knows who the original Fat Man was though.
+Maybe he was a caricature of the great orator Will Rogers or possibly one of the original owners.
+We’ll probably never know!
+Through the years though, the Fat Man has been a popular American symbol.
+His face symbolizes prosperity, confidence and resilience even in the face of World War II, Vietnam, Watergate and the 1970’s energy crisis.
+For generations, the Fat Man invited hungry tourists along Route 66 to stop by Club Cafe for biscuits and gravy, chicken fried steaks and other hearty meals.

 Years later, Joseph & Christina Campos purchased the abandoned building.
-They soon found the old building was in great disrepair and plans to re-open the Club Cafe were soon abandoned.
-Fearing the demise of the Fat Man, a local icon, the Campos’s welcomed him into the family and brought him home to Joseph’s Bar & Grill.
-His smiling face can once again be seen on billboards, mugs and t-shirts welcoming hungry tourists to come by and enjoy a hearty meal in beautiful Santa Rosa.
+They soon found the old building was in great disrepair and they abandoned plans to re-open the Club Cafe.
+Fearing the demise of the Fat Man, a local icon, the Campos’s welcomed him into the family.
+They brought him home to Joseph’s Bar & Grill.
+His smiling face is now seen on billboards, mugs and t-shirts.
+His smile welcomes hungry tourists to come by and enjoy a hearty meal in beautiful Santa Rosa.